oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/AlgebraicSets/ProjectiveAlgebraicSet.md

 Most properties of the projective variety $X$ refer to $X(K)$ where $K$ is an algebraically closed field.
-Just like for affine schemes there are a few exceptions to this rule, for instance whether $X$ is irreducible or not depends on its base field.
+Just like for affine schemes there are a few exceptions to this rule, for instance, whether $X$ is irreducible or not depends on its base field.
 See [`is_irreducible(X::AbsProjectiveScheme)`](@ref) for details.
 Further exceptions are documented in the individual methods.